 Herons, gulls, dogfish, and sharks prey upon hatchlings.
 Adults face predation primarily by sharks and to a lesser extent by killer whales.
 All sea turtles except leatherbacks can undergo "cold stunning" if water temperatures drop below a threshold level, which can be lethal.
-For unknown reasons, the frequency of a disease called fibropapillomatosis is much higher in green sea turtles than in other species and threatens a large number of existing subpopulations.
-Extremely high incidence has been reported in Hawaii, where affliction rates peaked at 47-69 percent in some foraging areas (Murakawa et al. 2000).
-A to-date unidentified virus may aid in the development of fibropapillomatosis (Work et al. 2009).
+Green sea turtles are also threatened by a disease called fibropapillomatosis (Work et al. 2015).
+Additionally, a to-date unidentified virus may aid in the development of fibropapillomatosis (Work et al. 2009).
 Predators (primarily of eggs and hatchlings) also include dogs, pigs, rats, crabs, sea birds, reef fishes, and groupers (Bell et al. 1994; Witzell 1981).
 Green sea turtles with an abundance of barnacles have been found to have a much greater probability of having health issues (Flint et al. 2009).
 The fungal pathogens Fusarium falciforme and F. keratoplasticum an kill in excess of 90 percent of sea turtle embryos they infect and may constitute a major threat to nesting productivity under some conditions (Sarmiento-Ramırez et al. 2014).